hliu56/MicroscopyAnalysis_Tutorial/README.md

 ## Contact

 Academic collaborations and extensions/improvements by the community are encouraged.
-Please contact [HL] (hliu23@fordham.edu) by email if you have questions.
+Please contact [HL](hliu23@fordham.edu) by email if you have questions.

 ## Citations